 2. My license has been stolen or is lost, how do I obtain a replacement?

 1. Lodge a Police Report.

-2. Submit a new application along with the Police Report for the DCA to reissue another license.
+2. Submit a new application along with the Police Report for the CAAM to reissue another license.

 3. Pay a processing fee of RM20.00.

 3. Can I continue to fly before reissue of my lost license?